 This course is designed for art students interested in further honing skills learned in drawing, painting, printmaking or mixed media through individually directed work in a supervised studio environment with regular group, individual and written critiques and reviews.
 Topics include portfolio development, written communication of artistic concepts, and related academic and professional practices.
-Transfers to CSU only minimum grade of C.

-1 Unit ARTS-261 Ceramics Workshop
+ARTS-261 Ceramics Workshop

-36 hours lecture; 72 hours lab; 108 hours total Recommended Preparation: Completion of ARTS-240 or ARTS-241 with a
+Recommended Preparation: Completion of ARTS-240 or ARTS-241 with a minimum grade of C.